If you have young children, child care can be a complex issue.

-You can also visit the Australian Government’s Child Care Finder website, which provides information on:
+You can also visit the Australian Government’s Child Care Finder, for information on:

 Some local councils provide home help services, and may also be able to help with child care.
 You can contact them directly, or talk to your GP, oncology nurse or social worker to find out what services are available in your area.

 Mummy’s Wish is a Queensland-based organisation that provides practical support to families with a child under 12 while a mother is having cancer treatment.

 Support provided includes help with child care options, housecleaning and housekeeping, provision of meals, financial assistance, and food vouchers.

 For more information on the Child Care Subsidy, visit Services Australia or call 13 61 50.

 Read BCNA's factsheet, Managing the financial impacts of breast cancer